Informed Dynamic Scheduling for QLDPC Codes

-A difference in using BP on quantum codes is that the intrinsic information from the channel cannot be measured directly due to the collapse of the quantum state.
+A key difference between using BP to quantum codes and to classical codes is that the intrinsic information cannot be directly measured, as any measurement would collapse the quantum state.
 Instead, the syndrome measured on the auxiliary qubits is the only information that can be obtained \cite{QuantumBook}.
-Hence, the so-called syndrome-based BP (sBP) is used \cite{SBP}.
+Consequently, the so-called syndrome-based BP (sBP) is used quantum error correction\cite{SBP}.
 Considering the sBP decoder in the log domain \cite{LOG}, where the log-likelihood ratio (LLR) is used for message passing, we denote a message from $v_j$ to the neighboring $c_i$ at the $k$th iteration as $L^k_{v_j\rightarrow c_i}$, where $0\leq j<N$.
-Then, due to the lack of different prior intrinsic information for each variable node $v_j$, at the $0$th iteration, the prior LLR $L^0_{v_j}$ and $L^0_{v_j\rightarrow c_i}$ are both assigned to the identical constant value $\ln\frac{1-p}{p}$ for all $j$, given $p_x=p$.
+Then, due to the absence of different prior intrinsic information for each variable node $v_j$, at the $0$th iteration, the prior LLR $L^0_{v_j}$ and $L^0_{v_j\rightarrow c_i}$ are both assigned to the identical constant value $\ln\frac{1-p}{p}$ for all $j$, given $p_x=p$.
 Then the message from $c_i$ to $v_j$ is computed according to where $s_i$ denotes the $i$th syndrome position, where $0\leq i<M$.